 Both of these distinctions impact the bond required and how calculating customs bond amounts is performed.
 While a single entry bond is just that, covers the arrival of one shipment, a continuous bond is in place for all shipments during a specified period of time.

-Each bond type needs to be renewed periodically, typically once per year.
+Some bond type needs to be renewed periodically, typically once per year, while others renew automatically.
 The duration of a bond impacts the amount calculation and the cost.
 A continuous bond benefits importers that have a lot of shipments.
 Importers with only a couple of shipments each year should evaluate both options.

 In many cases, a continuous bond may better serve a frequent shipper.
 The costs of several single entry bonds or single transaction bonds add up quickly.
 There is also extra administrative work when you have a single bond for every import.